-Medicare While Still Working, depends on the size of your company, or how many employees they have.
+Getting Medicare while you’re still working depends on the size of your employer, or how many employees they have.
 More and more seniors are working past the age of 65 and the rules of if you need Medicare or not can be confusing.
 The answer is, it depends, keep reading for the answer to your specific situation or call 844-528-8688 for a personal consultation.

 Medicare while still working – Your company sets the rules